dfguerrerom/mgci-docs/docs/source/sepal/index.rst

 Computation resources:Template Tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-Tip:: All the templates contain a Readme section to guide users to populate the template.
+Tip:: All the templates contain a README section to guide users to populate the template.

-Template A :Default Land Cover Map Reclassification Template.
+Template A :Custom Land Cover Map Reclassification Template.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the computation of sub-indicator A using **custom** landcover maps,SEPAL SDG 15.4.2 :sub:`beta` calls for reclassifying the landcover legends into the UN-SEAA defined one.